Part 1 of 2

 Asked if small business owners should attempt to estimate the value of their companies on their own, Kroeker replies that it’s not a bad first step.
 In fact, he says, “it’s a great way to get the valuation process started, although I would stress that it’s just that—a way to get things started.”

-When it actually comes time to sell, “that’s when you’re going to want to work with an appraiser or a business broker,” he adds.
+When it actually comes time to sell, “you’re going to want to work with an appraiser or a business broker,” he adds.
 “It won’t be cheap, but you’re going to want to have that professional valuation done, [as it] can take into account a lot of nuances that your initial valuation isn’t going to give you.”

 Adds Zwilling: “Most businesses really need a credible outside broker to set the valuation and negotiate the best deal, just like professional real estate agents will likely get your house sold more quickly and for more money.”

-Walk through the Valuation Process with the Pros.
+Walk through the Valuation Process with a Pro

-Once you’ve brought in an appraiser or broker, Kroeker says “it’s important as a first step in that more formal process for you to actually sit down with them and walk through your financials with them and figure out the real cash flow of the business.”
+Once you’ve brought in an appraiser or broker, Kroeker says “it’s important as a first step in that more formal process for you to actually sit down with them and walk through your financials to figure out the real cash flow of the business.”

 It’s also important for small business owners to “walk through everything with their appraiser or broker at the end of the process,” according to Kroeker, “to make sure you agree with everything they did and to make sure they had an accurate understanding of everything you told them.”
 Plus, it will help ensure you understand and feel comfortable with the valuation they’ve produced.